 New Construction or Renovations

-Building permits are required for new construction and renovations to a pool and its associated buildings.
+A commercial swimming pool/spa building permit is required for new construction and renovations to a pool and its associated buildings.
+You must also obtain a mechanical or plumbing permit (for fuel‑fired heaters) and an electrical permit (for lighting, outlets and filter/circulating equipment).
 Refer to the links below for more details.

 New community pools are required to be accessible under the Americans with Disabilities Act (ADA).
 ADA requirements are met through provisions of the Virginia building code.
 See Accessibility Fundamentals to learn more about basic accessibility requirements for the accessible route and buildings on property.